sparkleformation/sparkle_formation/docs/nested-stacks.md

 end
 ~~~

-when when compiled would result in:
+when compiled would result in:

 ~~~json
 ...